xuzhongpeng/git_hooks/README.md

 ## create files in .git/hooks

-we can create git hooks with
+We can create git hooks with

 ```
 git_hooks create